-The GameCube released by Nintendo is a home video gaming console.
-Nintendo managed to sell 22 million units worldwide before it got discontinued in 2007.
+The GameCube, released by Nintendo, is a home video gaming console.
+Nintendo managed to sell 22 million units worldwide before being discontinued in 2007.
 Regarding graphics, GameCube graphics were slightly better in definition than Sony’s PS2, but not the same kind of experience that Xbox users enjoy.
 It was the transition between retro-style gaming and pleasing to the sight – 3D environments and effects.
 But just because the gaming console got discontinued doesn’t mean you can’t relive the titles again.
 Yes, you read that right.
-GameCube emulators have been in development for over a decade, and with little or no success some emulators run the games at near perfection.
+GameCube emulators have been in development for over a decade, and with little or no success, some emulators run the games at near perfection.

-We have done the researching for you, and come up with the list of GameCube emulators that do what they claim to be.
+We have done the research for you and come up with the list of GameCube emulators that do what they claim to be.

 Best GameCube Emulators